fret/cytoscape/README.md

 git remote set-url origin git@github.com:cytoscape/cytoscape-impl.git
 ```

-Now you can push your changes to the upstream.
+Now you can push your changes upstream.

 ### Clone with git commands
 Of course, you can clone Cytoscape 3 subprojects manually.
-First, you need to clone this top-level project to
+First, you need to clone this top-level project:

 ```
 git clone git://github.com/cytoscape/cytoscape.git